-7. DEFINITIONS.
+8. DEFINITIONS.

-- a.
+a.
 At-the-Controls Area.
 A designated area where special access and controls are necessary.
-Examples are the space in front and to the immediate sides of a control panel, control station, computer terminal, etc., or the area where facility, work station, or experiment controls (e.g., switches, knobs, buttons) are located.
+Examples are the space in front and to the immediate sides of a control

+- panel, control station, computer terminal, etc., or the area where facility, work station, or experiment controls (e.g., switches, knobs, buttons) are located.
 (DOE-STD-1042-93 (CH-1)) - b.
 Certification.
 The process by which facility management provides written endorsement of the satisfactory achievement of qualification of a person for a position.
 (DOE O 426.2) - c.
 Concurrent Dual Verification.
 A method of checking an operation, an act of positioning, or a calculation, in which the verifier independently observes and/or confirms the operation or calculation.
 (DOE-STD-1036-93 (CH-1)) - d.
 Conduct of Operations Program.
 The formal documentation, practices, and actions implementing disciplined and structured operations that support mission success and ensure worker, public, and environmental protection.
 The program goal is to minimize the likelihood and consequences of human fallibility or technical and organizational system failures. - e.
 Control Area.
 The physical area (e.g., room, booth, desk) where the facility or portions of the facility operations are monitored and controlled.
-(DOE-STD-1042-93 (CH-1)) - f.
+(DOE-STD-1042-93 (CH-1). - f.
 Facility Representative.
-For each major facility or group of lesser facilities, an individual assigned responsibility by the field element manager (or designee) for monitoring the safety performance of the facility and its operations.
-This individual is the primary point of contact with the contractor for operational and safety oversight and is responsible to the facility's DOE line manager.
-(DOE-STD-1063-2006) - g.
+An individual assigned responsibility by the Field Element Manager (or designee) for monitoring the safe and efficient performance of the site/facility and its operations.
+This individual is the primary point of contact with the contractor for operational and safety oversight and is responsible to the site's/facility's DOE Line Manager.
+(DOE-STD-1063-2021) - g.
 Independent Verification.
 The act of checking, by a separate qualified person, that a given operation or component position conforms to established criteria.
-(DOE-STD-1036-93 CH-1)) - h.
+(DOE-STD-1036-93 CH-1) - h.
 Interrelated Processes.
-Those processes or activities that can affect operations, but are under the control of persons other than the affected operators, such as shared support systems or special testing.
+Those processes or activities that can affect operations but are under the control of persons other than the affected operators, such as shared support systems or special testing. - i.

-- i.
 Operations.
 The general term to encompass the work activities accomplished by the facility or project.
 Examples include, but are not limited to, operating science and technology machines, operating equipment, construction, decontamination and decommissioning, dismantlement, environmental characterization and monitoring activities, waste handling, research and development, maintenance, and laboratory analysis activities. - j.
 Operator Aids.
 Approved, posted information used to assist personnel in performing a task.
 Examples are copies of procedures (portion or pages thereof), system drawings, information tags, curves, graphs, or prints.
-(DOE-STD-1043-93 (CH-1)) - Qualification.
-Education, experience, training, examination, and any special requirements necessary to perform assigned responsibilities for a given position.
-(DOE O 426.2) - 1.
-Shift.
-The normal period of work for an individual or group, e.g. 8:00am to 5:00 pm.
-(DOE STD 1041-93 (CH-1) - 8.
-CONTACT.
-Questions concerning this Order should be addressed to the Office of Nuclear Safety, Quality Assurance, and Environment at 202-586-5680.
+(DOE-STD-1043-93 (CH-1)